steffenmueller4/steffenmueller4.github.io/_posts/2021-12-26-interdependencies-organization-and-architecture_part-I-overview.md

 What team should maintain a specific component within a larger architecture or organization?
 How to (re-)structure teams when facing a bigger architecture rework or a new project?
 In this series of five articles, we discuss different approaches to describe those interdependencies between organization and software architecture.
-We will have a look at [Conway's Law and the Inverse Conway Maneuver]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-II-conway %}), [Domain-driven Design (DDD)]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-III-domain-driven-design %}), and the [Team Topologies approach]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-IV-team-topologies-approach %}) and how these approaches can be used to explain those interdependencies and help you to design your organisation or software architecture.
+We will have a look at [Conway's Law and the Inverse Conway Maneuver]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-II-conway %}), [Domain-driven Design (DDD)]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-III-domain-driven-design %}), and the [Team Topologies approach]({% post_url 2021-12-26-interdependencies-organization-and-architecture_part-IV-team-topologies-approach %}) and how these approaches can be used to explain those interdependencies and help you to better understand or design your organization or software architecture.

 ## Introduction